 Biofuels (particularly ethanol blended petrol and biodiesel) are increasingly being used by motorists, as some states have now mandated or are considering mandating the sale of ethanol blended fuels and biodiesel.

 In NSW there is a mandate for the sale of ethanol blended petrol and biodiesel , and Queensland has a proposed mandate for ethanol blended petrol (although its implementation has been indefinitely postponed).

 The ACCC is mindful that when markets are developing and competitors are attempting to carve out a niche or gain a competitive advantage, competition, consumer protection and supply issues may be more likely to occur.
 The ACCC is alert to the emerging market for ethanol blended petrol and biodiesel in Australia and is monitoring developments in readiness to consider issues of compliance with the competition and consumer laws it administers.

 For more information refer to Chapter 5 of the 2013 Petrol Monitoring Report.

 Unlike petrol and diesel which are made from non-renewable resources like crude oil, biofuels are derived from renewable materials such as vegetable and animal products.
 There are two main types of biofuels used as transport fuels in Australia: ethanol and biodiesel.

 Ethanol blended petrol (EBP)

-E10 fuel is a blend of unleaded petrol and up to 10 per cent ethanol widely that is widely used in Australia.
+E10 fuel is a blend of unleaded petrol and up to 10 per cent ethanol that is widely used in Australia.

 E85 fuel contains up to 85 per cent ethanol, but is generally only suitable for purpose-built vehicles.